Lymphocytes Test featured image with lavender-top blood tube, CBC form highlighting lymphocytes, and visuals of viral infections and immunity.

 Important Word Explanations

-• B Cells: Lymphocytes that make antibodies.
+• B Cells: Lymphocytes responsible for producing antibodies.

 ~END~